 A pension is a long-term investment.
 Its value can go down as well as up and could be worth less than was paid in.
 Laws and tax rules may change in the future.
 Your own circumstances and where you live in the UK will also have an impact on tax treatment.

 If you've been saving all your working life to fund your retirement, you don't want to lose out by paying more tax than you need to.
 There are also some tax benefits to be aware of that can help you make the most of your savings.

-Join our Retirement webinar to find out how
+Join our free Retirement webinar to find out how

 to answer all the big questions, and make the most of your retirement.